 October 14, 2022 — January 5, 2023

-Whatever the drawing, it always starts with a dot, then a line to a second point, and so on.
-A bit like the projection of a future journey between point A and point B. This is also in this way that we connected the stars in the night sky, how the constellations were drawn and how they are still represented today.
+Irrespective of their subject matter, all drawings start with a dot, then a line to another, and so on.
+A bit like mapping a path from point A to point B. Which is also how humans connected the stars in the night sky.
+It’s how constellations were created, and the way they are still represented today.

 Curator: Fabienne Bideaud

 The Pulp-e project questions the construction of the image, in its reappropriation, in its writing, in its transposition, includes the body, in order to make us wander in possible narratives.
 The title refers to the specific typology of pulp (popular comics) and the addition of the E proposes a concrete meaning, the pulp.
 A hybrid title, the exhibition will present several states: scenarios, set elements, films.
 The popular and folkloric forms taken up and drawn by Benjamin Hochart will go beyond the framework of the sheet of paper and the Drawing Lab will become the theater of a new narrative whose various scenarios will be activated by the spectator.